-This is recommended: Why?
-Solar PV systems are recommended to have the capability to conform to an API based on the 'Australian Implementation Guide' of open communications protocol IEEE 2030.5, via either direct inverter integration, an external control system or via a vendor cloud - or equivalent.
+This is recommended: Why? capability to conform to an API based on the 'Australian Implementation Guide' of open communications protocol IEEE 2030.5, via either direct inverter integration, an external control system or via a vendor cloud - or equivalent.
 An industry adopted communications protocol will help to standardise the interoperability approach.
 Interoperability is seen as the key enabler to unlock future energy markets through widespread aggregation and orchestration of DER.
 'Australian Implementation Guide' of open communications protocol IEEE 2030.5, is expected to be published by end of calendar year 2021.
 Solar Victoria will strongly consider mandating compliance with the 'Australian Implementation Guide' at an appropriate time, in consultation with industry.